xwiki-contrib/cristal/editors/blocknote-react/etc/cristal-editors-blocknote-react.api.md

 };

 // @beta
-export function querySuggestionsMenuItems(editor: EditorType, query: string, macros: Macro[]): DefaultReactSuggestionItem[];
+export function querySuggestionsMenuItems(editor: EditorType, query: string, macros: BlockNoteConcreteMacro[]): DefaultReactSuggestionItem[];

 // Warnings were encountered during analysis:
 //
-// dist/blocknote/utils.d.ts:116:5 - (ae-forgotten-export) The symbol "MacroForBlockNote" needs to be exported by the entry point index.d.ts
-// dist/blocknote/utils.d.ts:206:9 - (ae-forgotten-export) The symbol "FilterUndefined" needs to be exported by the entry point index.d.ts
-// dist/blocknote/utils.d.ts:206:9 - (ae-forgotten-export) The symbol "GetConcreteMacroParametersType" needs to be exported by the entry point index.d.ts
-// dist/components/BlockNoteViewWrapper.d.ts:16:5 - (ae-forgotten-export) The symbol "DefaultEditorOptionsType" needs to be exported by the entry point index.d.ts
+// dist/components/BlockNoteViewWrapper.d.ts:17:5 - (ae-forgotten-export) The symbol "DefaultEditorOptionsType" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)